Quantum-Inspired Machine Learning: a Survey: Parallels Between QiML Models and Conventional Classical Models

 Variational quantum algorithms draw obvious parallels between classical machine learning methods.
 Quantum kernel methods, similar to SVMs, map data to a high-dimensional Hilbert space where they become linearly separable \cite{schuld2020circuit}.
 The computation of quantum kernel is effectively measuring the inner product in this Hilbert space, analogous to the operation of the kernel function in SVMs.
 VQCs combine classical optimization methods with a variational quantum circuit to learn a parameterized quantum state.
 This learning mechanism bears a strong resemblance to the operational principle of classical neural networks, which adjust weights and biases through an iterative optimization process to learn a function that can accurately classify data.
 Similarly, in a VQC, parameters of the quantum circuit are iteratively updated, effectively optimizing the quantum state to classify quantum data \cite{mitarai2018quantum}.
 As such, performance comparisons are often made between devised quantum algorithms and classical models of similar scale, i.e., by scaling down the number of available parameters in a classical neural network \cite{schuld2020circuit}

 The relationship between tensor networks and quantum circuits has also been explored in the literature, where tensor networks are seen to admit quantum circuits \cite{huggins2019towards}.
 As such, tensor network decompositions have inspired quantum variational methods.
-Hierarchical ansatz layouts mirroring tree-tensor and MERA networks have been shown to enable the classification of highly entangled states through greater expressive power \cite{grant2018hierarchical, lazzarin2022multi}.
-Quantum Circuit Born Machines (QCBM) perform generative modeling by exploiting the inherent probabilistic interpretation of quantum wavefunctions \cite{liu2018differentiable}.
-This can be seen as analogous to the Tensor Network Born Machine; generative quantum circuits have been proposed based on the MPS \cite{gong2022born}.
-The similarities of TNBMs to classical generative models naturally extend to the QCBM.
+Hierarchical ansatz layouts mirroring tree-tensor and MERA networks have been shown to enable the classification of highly entangled states through greater expressive power \cite{grant2018hierarchical, lazzarin2022multi}.QCBMs utilize the probabilistic aspects of quantum wavefunctions for generative modeling, an approach that finds a parallel in Tensor Network Born Machines that use MPS for similar tasks \cite{liu2018differentiable, gong2022born}.
+While TNBMs are more aligned with explicit classical generative models, QCBMs show a greater affinity to implicit generative models, such as GANs.